Home

 You can also deplete the body of water soluble minerals and vitamins - you'll end up with cramps and other nasties.

-Some people think you can lose weight this way - well, in truth, you will weigh less but it will be temporary - as soon as you drink the body will rehydrate and you will be back to your original weight.
+Some people think you can lose weight this way - well, in truth, you will weigh a little less but it will be temporary - as soon as you drink normally, the body will rehydrate and you will be back to your original weight.